mfelleisen/Santorini/Material/plan-v2.md

 players (specified in a configuration file or even on the command line) via a referee and runs a round of games.

-We are also happy with just seeing the referee deliver the result of a game to the command line.
+We are also happy with the referee delivering the result of a game to the command line.

 Because this step is relatively large, we break it up into several steps.